 Based on the customers data, metalogic executes the entire forecasting process and delivers the results.

-FaaS is operated based on mP Cloud.
-In coordination with the customer, metalogic sets up everything necessary, including modeling, projects, and other configurations and settings to achieve the best possible forecasting result.
-The customer receives the forecast results once or several times a day as agreed, aggregated e.g., by the total portfolio or by regions or other breakdowns.
-The customer does not receive access to mP Cloud, but gets access to a dashboard where, among other things, the KPIs of the delivered forecasts as well as the consumption behavior over a certain period are displayed graphically and numerically.
-Thus, the FaaS customer always has an overview of the forecast performance and the consumption behavior of his portfolio.
+FaaS utilizes mP Cloud, metalogic’s forecasting software especially developed for operation in the cloud.
+According to the customer’s requirements, metalogic sets up all necessary resources in Azure, the Microsoft Cloud.
+This also includes the configuration and modelling of forecasting projects to achieve the best possible forecast results.
+The customer receives forecast results once or several times a day, as desired, on a per meter basis or aggregated by region, customer type or by the entire portfolio, etc. The customer does receive access to the application mP Cloud, but it does get access to a comprehensive dashboard, where all relevant information and KPIs on the delivered forecasts, as well as the consumption behavior over certain periods of time, are displayed graphically and numerically.
+With this, the FaaS clients always has an overview of the forecast performance and consumption behavior of their portfolio.

 Unlike SaaS, where the customer uses mP Cloud for their forecasts themselves, the FaaS customer hands over the forecasts to metalogic to perform independently and provide the forecast results daily.
 This leads less work for the FaaS customer, and provides e.g., operational, organizational as well as cost advantages.